InnerSourceCommons/InnerSourceLearningPath/product-owner/03-major-benefits-are-built-into-the-innersource-process-article.md

 It also increases the velocity on your collaborations.
 You can easily research teams you're interested in collaborating with, and you can kind of see how they do things.
-The biggest bear of them all -- it reduces tribal knowledge and helps to break down the silos.
+The biggest bear of them all - it reduces tribal knowledge and helps to break down the silos.
 If a team is difficult to collaborate with, it will become quickly obvious, both in the fact that the velocity will be much slower, and sometimes the documentation is either overly complex, restrictive, or negative.
 Sometimes they have good reasons, like a fragile legacy code base, but now upper management can more clearly see why refactorization might need to be prioritized in regards to the resources.

-Collaborating and negotiating-- middle managers don't typically feel empowered to use their leadership skills.
+Collaborating and negotiating: middle managers don't typically feel empowered to use their leadership skills.
 This was mentioned in the top five complaints that middle management had previously.

-During the InnerSource process, these skills, like collaborations and negotiations, become crucial.
+During the InnerSource process, these skills, like collaboration and negotiation, become crucial.
 When you have these clearly stated, setting expectations across the teams becomes much easier.
 You can even help other teams help you create your documents and standards.
 I found, most of the time, people want to give input, especially in regards to the standards making process.
 It's also a good and sometimes safe way to get those teams started when they're first working together.